Cathy Tisher

 About My Family

 I was born in Springfield, Mo.
-I am single, never married.
-I am blessed with three sisters and brothers-in-law and nephews and nieces, including greats, with whom I enjoy spending time whenever possible.
-None live where I do, so traveling to see them is one of my hobbies.
-I also enjoy traveling to new places and spending time with "old" friends when time allows.
-In my younger years, I loved playing tennis and softball.
+I am blessed with three sisters and brothers-in-law and extended family with whom I enjoy spending time whenever possible.
+I also enjoy traveling to new places and spending time with “old” friends when time allows.

 I did not grow up in church but thankfully was witnessed to during my teen years.
 I asked Jesus Christ into my life when I was 18 years old.
-Four years later I sensed God's call on my life to enter full-time ministry (1979) and surrendered to that under the pastorship of Rev. Don Moore, Grand Ave.
+Four years later I sensed God’s call on my life to enter full-time ministry and surrendered to that under the pastorship of Rev. Don Moore, Grand Ave.
 Baptist Church, Ft.
 Smith, Ark.
-I then pursued a college degree, receiving a B.S. from Southwest Baptist Unversity, Bolivar, Mo.
-From there I attended Southwestern Baptist Theological Seminary, Ft.
-Worth, Texas, and earned a Master of Arts in Religious Education in May 1986.
-I have been a member of Southern Hills Baptist in Oklahoma City, Okla., since 2003, when the Lord led me to Oklahoma to serve.
-I have served as the staff liaison over our homebound ministry, training and encouraging more than 50 volunteers regularly in this ministry, for the past nine years.
-Prior to that, I taught a senior adult ladies Sunday School class.

 About My Ministry

-I have been privileged to serve in full-time ministry for almost 32 years, most of that being in healthcare chaplaincy.
+I have been privileged to serve in full-time ministry for over 46 years as an SBC-endorsed chaplain, most of that being in healthcare chaplaincy.
 Currently, I serve as the president/chaplain of Called To Care, Inc., a nonprofit ministry providing spiritual support to long-term care and assisted living facilities in the Oklahoma City area.
 The Lord led me to begin this ministry in 2002 after seeing the loneliness and lostness within the walls of these places.
 This is a self-funded ministry, as I am a self-funded missionary commissioned by the North American Mission Board.

 SBC Chaplaincy